Are you wondering how to track add-to-cart eCommerce events in Google Analytics and WordPress?

-You’ll be able to answer those questions and more when you set up add to cart event tracking in Google Analytics and WordPress.
+You’ll be able to answer those questions and more when you set up add-to-cart event tracking in Google Analytics and WordPress.
 Let’s get started.

 Google Analytics eCommerce: The Basics

-Out of the box, Google Analytics will track sessions, engagement rate, traffic channels, and other basic metrics.
+Out of the box, Google Analytics will track sessions, engagement rates, traffic channels, and other basic metrics.
 For many websites, this is all they need.
 For online stores, though, they would really benefit from some other tracking that’s specific to stores.
 That’s where eCommerce tracking comes in.

 Once you set up eCommerce tracking, what will happen is Google Analytics will see that your website is a store, not just an informational site or blog.
 It’ll be able to track your products and sales.
 You’ll be able to track things like which products are viewed the most, which products are bringing in the most revenue, how much visitors tend to spend when they arrive from different channels, and much more.

 To avoid doing that, you can simply use the ExactMetrics plugin.
-In this tutorial, we’re going to go over how to set up eCommerce on WordPress in just a couple clicks and zero coding.
+In this tutorial, we’re going to go over how to set up eCommerce on WordPress in just a couple of clicks and zero coding.